Alan-R/cdc/README.md

  - Every death caused by COVID-19 is someone's personal tragedy.

 This site is in no way a "COVID-denier" effort.
-Attempts to categorize it as such are libel, and will be treated as such.
+Attempts to categorize it as such are libel.